Noida

 Noida is a prominent IT hub of India, for several software development companies, such as Microsoft, Arm Holdings, HCL, Samsung and Barclays.
 The city has evolved into a prominent economic engine, owing to concentrations of information technology firms, electronics assembly, automotive production, logistics facilities and news broadcasting houses.
-As of August 2025, Noida accommodates approximately 11,000 industrial unit.
-Noida is leading mobile manufacturing hub in India, home to the Samsung, Xiaomi, Google Pixel, Vivo and OPPO, collectively responsible for over 60% of India's mobile production.
+As of August 2025, Noida accommodates approximately 11,000 industrial units.
+Noida is the leading mobile manufacturing hub in India, home to the Samsung, Xiaomi, Google Pixel, Vivo and OPPO, collectively responsible for over 60% of India's mobile production.
 A new planned city, Greater Noida extensions further expand capacity with new SEZs and tech parks.

 History

-The city lies in the cultural region of Braj.
 Noida came into administrative existence on 17 April 1976 and celebrates 17 April as "Noida Day".
 It was set up as part of an urbanisation thrust during the controversial Emergency period (1975–1977).
 The city was created under the UP Industrial Area Development Act, 1976 by the initiatives of Sanjay Gandhi.
 The city has the highest per capita income in Uttar Pradesh, ahead of Lucknow.
 Noida is classified as a special economic zone (SEZ).
 The Noida Authority is among the richest civic bodies in the country.